iPrakharV/SkyCanvas/README.md

 A detailed budget estimate will be provided upon further assessment of the project requirements, covering drones, software, web hosting, and contingency expenses.

 ### Conclusion
 SkyCanvas represents a forward-thinking approach to aerial imagery, combining technological innovation with artistic expression.
-This project not only highlights the technological prowess of Purdue Fort Wayne University but also aims to foster community engagement through breathtaking aerial displays, meticulously tailored to the audience's perspective.
+This project not only highlights the technological prowess of Purdue University but also aims to foster community engagement through breathtaking aerial displays, meticulously tailored to the audience's perspective.

 ---